L1FE0FJ4Y/tiny_vm/README.md

 ## How to use asm_generator

-Simply run "python asm_generator"\n
+Simply run "python asm_generator"<br />
-Then run "python assemble.py unit_tests/sample.asm sample.json"\n
+Then run "python assemble.py unit_tests/sample.asm sample.json"<br />
 If you have tiny_vm, then run it at last.